 I do not use anything from Microsoft, Apple, Google, Oracle, Baidu, Alibaba, AT&T, Clearnet, Facebook, CloudFlare, Yahoo, or similar corporate/government “enhancements” which have been alleged by some to be antithetical to individual rights and freedoms, as defined in part by the Universal Declaration of Human Rights (Article 19) and the International Covenant on Civil and Political Rights.

-I do not use object tags, DRM, or EME - all invented for and by (primarily) U.S. corporations and enacted by their pet (allegedly bribed) politicians to censor the internet (although they do not call it that).
+I do not use object tags, DRM, or EME - all invented for and by U.S. multinational corporations and enacted by their pet (aka bribed and/or ignorant) politicians to censor the internet.
+Although unsurprisingly, they do not call it that.

 In case you wondered